Jonah Heim Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 16th in the league.

-- Red Sox pitchers combine to give up 111 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to surrender 112 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The righty's most recent appearance was on Thursday against the Miami Marlins, when he threw seven innings, surrendering one earned run while giving up two hits.
+- His most recent appearance was on Saturday against the Toronto Blue Jays, when the righty tossed 5 2/3 innings, surrendering two earned runs while giving up three hits.

-- The 24-year-old has amassed an ERA of 3.08, with 8.3 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .234 against him.
+- In 16 games this season, the 27-year-old has a 3.77 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.